DeekshithaGona/OpenCV/README.md

 # GAMING using handgestures
 With this setup, you can potentially play games that involve left and right movement, navigation, or simple controls.

+# Image Registration
+Image registration is the process of aligning two or more images of the same scene taken at different times, from different viewpoints, or with different sensors.
+It's vital in medical imaging, satellite imagery, and computer vision for tasks like change detection, object tracking, and fusing data for enhanced analysis and visualization.